Femto-LASIK – laser instead of knife

-Visual impairments can be permanently corrected using the femto LASIK method.
-Myopia (shortsightedness) of up to -8 dioptres (dpt), hyperopia (farsightedness) of up to +4 dpt and astigmatism of up to 6 dpt can be treated with the most commonly applied procedure for eye laser operations worldwide.
+Visual impairments can be permanently corrected using the Femto LASIK method.
+Shortsightedness of up to -8 dioptres (dpt), longsightedness of up to +4 dpt and astigmatism of up to 6 dpt can be treated with one of the world’s most commonly applied procedures for eye laser operations.

-Femto LASIK is the best, most precise, safest and gentlest procedure in the field of modern eye correction and has replaced classic LASIK as the state-of-the-art treatment for visual impairments.
+Femto LASIK is one of the best, most precise, safest and gentlest procedures in the field of modern eye correction and has replaced classic LASIK as the state-of-the-art treatment for visual impairments.

-First, a person with a visual impairment must be at least 18 years old in order to be able to undergo such an operation.
-Further conditions for a femto LASIK operation:
+First, a person with a visual impairment must be at least 18 years old to be able to undergo such an operation.
+Further conditions for a Femto LASIK operation:

 The eye operation or lasering occurs in three steps:

 Step 1: The corneal flap is prepared within a few minutes with the femtosecond laser (“bladeless” LASIK).
 Thanks to individual, personalised wavefront treatment (aberrometer/wavefront technology) with iris recognition, the laser is adjusted for each eye.
 The precisely and gently prepared flap is lifted.
 Now the actual laser surgery begins.

 Step 2: The excimer laser individually corrects the refractive error for each eye, using the data provided by the computer-aided wavefront analysis, which takes incredibly precise measurements.
 The modelling of the cornea begins.